 In the early 1970s, when I started shooting photographs on a regular basis, "street photography" was my passion then, as it is today.
 The camera gave me a reason and an excuse to look closer at the details of my environment.
 I spent a lot of time, exploring and photographing life and the people I came across.
 I often wonder where they are today and what happened after our lives briefly intersected?

 Something very interesting occurs when you begin to put a defined frame around what you are seeing.
-Sometimes it feels like an arbitrary and intuitive decision as to what I place inside that frame, but in the end, it has to speak and engage and hold my attention long after its been printed.
-That is the singular factor which determines the success of a photograph.
+Sometimes it feels like an arbitrary and intuitive decision as to what I place inside that frame, but in the end, it has to speak and engage and hold my attention long after it's been printed.
+That is the singular factor that determines the success of a photograph.

-Some of the artists who influenced me most were Robert Frank, Henri Cartier-Bresson, Diane Arbus, Josef Koudelka, Andy Wharhol, Charles Sheeler, David Hockney amongst many other writers, directors, painters and environmental artists.
+Some of the artists who influenced me most were Robert Frank, Henri Cartier-Bresson, Diane Arbus, Josef Koudelka, Andy Warhol, Charles Sheeler, David Hockney amongst many other writers, directors, painters and environmental artists.

 Fine art archival pigment prints, hand-signed and numbered limited editions.
 Inquire for availability.